Miracle Mirror

 Miracle Mirror is the third studio album by Dutch rock band Golden Earring, released in 1968 on Polydor Records.
 This is the first Golden Earring album to include lead vocalist Barry Hay.

+The 2009 reissue includes A- and B-sides of singles released before and after the album's release.
+These include the last session with original vocalist Frans Krassenburg on "Sound of the Screaming Day" (who sings backing vocals), while its B-side was the first release with new singer Barry Hay.